RapTho/mqtt-demo/mosquitto/README.md

-# mqtt-demo
+# mosquitto deployment

-Demo of using the Mosquitto MQTT broker and a subscriber application to forward messages to IBM Cloudant
+A guide of how to deploy mosquitto on IBM Code Engine

 ## Pre-requisites